005M4CK3R00/maiis-installer/README.md

-BE CAITEFUll this tool in work only in termux this is only desinde for termux
+BE CAIREFUll this tool in work only in termux this is only desinde for termux

 #### use these commands to start.....